Shang-Chi and the Legend of the Ten Rings: Development

 Marvel Studios hired Japanese-American filmmaker Destin Daniel Cretton to direct the film in March 2019.
-Deborah Chow—who previously directed episodes of Marvel Television's Iron Fist (2017–2018) and Jessica Jones (2015–2019) series—Justin Tipping, and Alan Yang were also considered.
+Deborah Chow—who previously directed episodes of Marvel Television's Netflix series Iron Fist (2017–2018) and Jessica Jones (2015–2019)—Justin Tipping, and Alan Yang were also considered.
 Cretton had previously not been interested in directing a superhero film, but was drawn to the project to help create a world and character that Asian children could look up to and see themselves in.
 His pitch included visual inspiration from Chinese, South Korean, Japanese, and other Asian cinema, including anime, to highlight a tone that showed "the drama and the pain of life, but also show[ed] the humor of life".
 In April, Marvel Studios and Australian Arts Minister Mitch Fifield announced that an upcoming Marvel film, believed to be Shang-Chi, would be filmed at Fox Studios Australia in Sydney and on location throughout the state of New South Wales.
 The production received AU$24 million (US$ million) in one-off funding from the Australian government, as well as backing from the AU$10 million (US$ million) "Made in NSW" state fund.
 The production was expected to generate AU$150 million (US$ million) for the Australian economy as well as 4,700 new jobs, while taking advantage of around 1,200 local businesses.
 Don Harwin, the New South Wales Arts Minister, confirmed in July that this film was Shang-Chi and it would be produced back-to-back with Marvel Studios' Thor: Love and Thunder (2022).
 Production on Shang-Chi was set to begin in early 2020 and be completed later that year.